Dizkm8/backend-psicoapp/README.md

 ```cs
 dotnet help
 ```
-Install if you don´t have it.
+<p>Install if you don´t have it.</p>

 2. Open a git bash (or terminal) into a custom folder and clone the repository inside them.

-3. after that, go inside the project folder called PsicoAppAPI and run
+3. After that, go inside the project folder called PsicoAppAPI and run
 ```cs
 dotnet restore
 ```